Salted Caramel Cheesecake Cups

 Truthfully I am not a big fan of caramel on its own, I find it to often be almost sickly sweet.
 It is amazing what the addition of just a sprinkling of salt does to cut through the sweetness of caramel and completely transform the flavour.

-I used small glass espresso cups to hold the cheesecakes, but mason jars or even small glasses would also work, just measure them out first with water to ensure they hold a minimum of ¾ cup.
-I prefer to use something glass to hold the dessert so that you can see each layer of filling.
+I used small glass espresso cups to hold these vegan caramel cheesecakes, but mason jars or even small glasses would also work, just measure them out first with water to ensure they hold a minimum of ¾ cup.
+I prefer to use something glass to hold the vegan caramel cheesecake so that you can see each layer of filling.

 These would be a great dessert to serve to guests, especially as they can be made up to a few days in advance and require zero prep before serving.